 The plan for selecting aggressive driving enforcement corridors in Pennsylvania takes into consideration many different possibilities.
 Officers need to be on designated roadways where there is an opportunity to make two contacts per hour.
-In fiscal year 2010, each road segment in Pennsylvania with 5 or more NHTSA defined aggressive driving crashes over the past five years will be considered for enforcement.
-For these selected roadways, officer knowledge is referenced at local planning meetings to determine if the road has a true problem.
+In fiscal year 2011, each road segment (PennDOT road segments are generally between1/3-2/3 miles in length) in Pennsylvania with five or more NHTSA defined aggressive driving crashes over the past five years will be considered for enforcement.
+For these selected roadways, officer knowledge and local data is referenced at planning meetings to determine if the road has a true problem.

-O Fiscal year 2010 will mark Pennsylvania's 5th year participating in the Aggressive Driving Enforcement and Education Program.
-Currently in fiscal year 2009 there are 400 local police departments conducting aggressive driving on 500 high aggressive driving crash corridors.
-In fiscal year 2010 we would like to maintain the same level of enforcement commitment on the same number of roads.
+O Fiscal year 2011 will mark Pennsylvania's 6th year participating in the Aggressive Driving Enforcement and Education Program.
+Currently in fiscal year 2010 there are 302 local police departments conducting aggressive driving on 322 high aggressive driving crash corridors.
+In fiscal year 2011 we would like to maintain the same level of enforcement commitment on the same number of roads.
 Continuous recognizable enforcement on these dangerous corridors will help greatly in reducing crashes and fatalities in years to come.
 Press events and public awareness to highlight the enforcement effort and promote safe driving is also necessary.
 Even small aggressive driving crash reductions on our most dangerous corridors will have a positive effect on the overall statewide crash picture.
 Local district judges are made aware of which roads are targeted and when enforcement is being conducted.
 Judge cooperation is very important and it is hoped that educated judges will consider traffic safety when reviewing aggressive driving citations.

-The 2008 crash data shows an 8.22% reduction from the 2005-2007 baseline in aggressive driving crashes on the on the selected corridors.
-Between 2005-2007 an average of 11,940 aggressive driving crashes occurred per year on all the roads combined.
-After intense targeted enforcement in 2008, the number dropped down to 10,958.
+The 2009 crash data shows a 3.43% reduction from the 2006-2008 baseline in aggressive driving crashes on the on the selected corridors.
+Between 2006-2008 an average of 14,890 aggressive driving crashes occurred per year on all the roads combined.
+After intense targeted enforcement in 2009, the number dropped to 14,378.
 The reduction in crashes is directly related to the number of enforcement hours and citations issued for each corridor.
 The encouraging results serve as proof that our efforts are effective.

-SAFETY MEASUREMENTS OBJECTIVE Child Passenger Safety Fitting Stations Maintain 87 Fitting Stations at each Pennsylvania State Police station throughout the commonwealth.
-Child Safety Seat Checks Perform Child Safety Seat Checks at fitting stations and as needed.
-Enforcement Hours Provided for Aggressive Driving Initiative, from the PSP Perform 9,733 Hours of Enforcement during the appropriate Aggressive Driving Initiative Waves.
+SAFETY MEASUREMENTS OBJECTIVE Enforcement Hours Provided for Aggressive Driving Initiative, from the PSP Perform over 9,000 Hours of Enforcement during the appropriate Aggressive Driving Initiative Waves.
 Aerial Speed Enforcement provided for the Aggressive Driving Initiative, from the PSP Perform 100 hours of Aerial Speed Enforcement.
 SFST Classes Conducted Perform 4 SFST Classes for Trooper Personnel.
-Increase the number of Officers Trained 125 Police Officers within Grant Program to be trained in SFST.
-Track and examine Citation Data Collect and analyze data from 31 types of citations/and arrests, focus area related, stemming from overtime enforcement from all PSP Traffic Safety Initiatives.
+Increase the number of Officers Trained 125 Troopers within Grant Program to be trained in SFST.
+15 Troopers will be certified as Drug Recognition Experts (DRE).
+Track and examine Citation Data BHSTE staff will collect and analyze data from 31 types of citations/and arrests, focus area related, stemming from overtime enforcement from all PSP Traffic Safety Initiatives.
 Provide continuous daily enforcement on the Roosevelt Boulevard Make 2 contacts per hour during daily 8 hour overtime enforcement shifts.
 Make 16 contacts per day and at least 5,840 contacts per year.
-Mobilize 400 local police department and all State Police Troops to provide data driven aggressive driving enforcement on high crash corridors.
-Provide a perception of continuous enforcement on 500 corridors over 4, 3 month waves.
-Reduce crashes on aggressive driving corridors from prior three year crash average In 2008, there was an 8.22% crash reduction from the prior three year crash average on the aggressive driving corridors.
+Mobilize 300 local police department and all State Police Troops to provide data driven aggressive driving enforcement on high crash corridors.
+Provide a perception of continuous enforcement on 320 corridors over three waves.
+Reduce crashes on aggressive driving corridors from prior three year crash average In 2009, there was a 3.43% crash reduction from the prior three year crash average on the aggressive driving corridors.
 PennDOT would like to have at least a 10% reduction each year.